8051Enthusiast/yabo/doc/intro.md

   let expected_crc = crc32(span type..data)
 }
 ```
-The result of `span type..data` would be an array containing the bytes from the start of the `type` field until the end of the `data` field, meaning it is inclusive.
+The result of `span type..data` would be an array containing the bytes from the start of the `type` field to the end of the `data` field, inclusive.
-It can only be used inside blocks and contain fields of parse statements of the current block that are in the current scope or a parent scope.
+It can only be used inside blocks and can contain fields of parse statements of the current block that are in the current scope or a parent scope.
 For example, the following is not possible because `bar` is not in the top scope of the block:
 ```
 def *foo = {